your fur-baby ever come back from the salon looking nothing like you expected?

 There are two main reasons your groomer will suggest clipping:

 1) If your dog won’t tolerate de-matting it’s the only sensible thing to do.
 De-matting solid knots is not only painful (imagine you have dreadlocks and you try to brush them out) but it also damages the coat.

 2) If the coat is solidly matted and it looks like felting.
-This results in it being impossible to penetrate the coat with water, shampoo and conditioner.
+This results in it being impossible to penetrate the coat with water, shampoo, and conditioner.

-After all this, the good news is that the coat will grow back and while it’s growing you can systematically brush and comb you dog.
+After all this, the good news is that the coat will grow back and while it’s growing you can systematically brush and comb your dog.
 Check my blog on how to look after different types of coats.

 Is brushing your dog stressing you and your dog out?
 Why not try Calming Floral Spray.
 Many groomers use it in their salon with great results.
-I frequently use it on our puppies when teaching them to be brushed, bathed and trimmed and it really does work!
+I frequently use it on our puppies when teaching them to be brushed, bathed, and trimmed and it really does work!

 “I want him to look like the dog in this picture”.